-The Bespoke Discretionary Service and the Value Investment Portfolio use ISAs to maximise the tax efficiency of the portfolios through generating tax-free income and sheltering gains from capital gains tax.
+The Bespoke Discretionary Service and the Value Investment Portfolio services use ISAs to maximise the tax efficiency of the portfolios through generating potentially tax-free income and sheltering gains from capital gains tax.

-A JISA is a tax efficient savings and investments account that allows parents, other family members and friends to contribute save and invest an annual limit of £3,720 for a child.
-A Redmayne-Bentley JISA account will be made available from 1st November and will provide a long-term investment opportunity with a tax efficient lump sum at the start of their adult life.
+A Junior ISA (JISA) is a tax-efficient savings and investments account that allows parents, other family members and friends to contribute, save and invest for a child.
 Find out more about JISAs »

 The Inheritance Tax (IHT) Portfolio Service is designed to help limit the effect of inheritance tax without limiting access to and ownership of your capital.
-By taking advantage of Business Property Relief (BPR) on qualifying shares you can claim 100 per cent tax relief once the portfolio has been held for two years.
+By taking advantage of Business Property Relief (BPR) on qualifying shares listed on the Alternative Investment Market (AIM) you can claim 100 per cent tax relief once the portfolio has been held for two years.
 Find out more »

 Capital Gains Tax (CGT) is payable on the sale or disposal of an asset.
-The CGT annual allowance for the 2012/2013 tax year is £10,600.
-Gains are treated as the 'top slice' of an individual's income and taxed at marginal rates; the rate is 18% up to the higher rate threshold and 28% on amounts above.
+The CGT annual allowance for the 2016/17 tax year has been held at £11,100.
+Gains are treated as the 'top slice' of an individual's income and taxed at marginal rates; from April 2016 the rate is 10 per cent up to the higher rate threshold and 20 per cent on amounts above.